 The professional Certificate in Endodontics requires a minimum of 24 months of full-time formal training.
-Students must maintain a cumulative g.p.a. of at least 3.00 to earn the certificate.
+Students must maintain a cumulative grade-point average of at least 3.00 to earn the certificate.

-The certificate is a clinical specialty program designed to provide qualified dentists with the scientific knowledge and clinical skills they need to practice endodontics and/or pursue a career in dental education and research.
+The certificate is a clinical specialty program designed to provide qualified dentists with the scientific knowledge and clinical skills needed to practice endodontics and/or pursue a dental education and research career.
 The curriculum includes clinical and didactic courses.
 Students complete an original research project in endodontics and write a scientific paper on their research for submission to a refereed journal.

-Whenever possible, students should complete the certificate program without interruption.
+Students should complete the certificate program without interruption.
 Students who demonstrate a need to discontinue the program temporarily should limit their time away to a maximum of one calendar year.
-Students must have permission from the endodontics graduate program director in order to interrupt their study.
+Students must have permission from the endodontics graduate program director to interrupt their study.

 Graduate Study